mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 - **MiniParse** is a combinator library.
   You write a grammar by combining simple TypeScript functions like `or()`, `repeat()`, and `seq()`.
-  It's just Typescript so it's easy to mix with your existing code, IDE, test frameworks, etc.
+  It's just TypeScript so it's easy to mix with your existing code, IDE, test frameworks, etc.
 - **MiniParse** is a Parsing Expression Grammar (PEG) parser.
   It parses top down, using recursive descent with backtracking.